mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 + [Testing the Anypoint Template](#testingtheanypointtemplate)

+# License Agreement <a name="licenseagreement"/>
+Note that using this template is subject to the conditions of this [License Agreement](AnypointTemplateLicense.pdf).
+Please review the terms of the license before downloading and using this template.
+In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to syncronize contacts between two Salesfoce orgs.